rahulakrish/water_pump_classifier/README.md

 ## Non-functional Pump deep-dive
- Before modelling, it is worth looking at the data to see if we can uncover any patterns from the data:
+ Before modelling, it is worth looking at non-functional pumps specifically and see if there are any patterns or outstanding factors that lead to their failures:

 #### Non-functional pumps by Age
 The older the pump, the more likely it is to fail.
 We can run a histogram plot to check the rate of failures by age of the pumps: